9 Successful Women-Led Companies That Will Inspire Your Inner Girlboss

 6. The Honest Company, Jessica Alba, The Honest Company

 “Five years ago when I started this company it was a dream to make safe products that worked.
 Our new cleaning collection took more than two years to develop and I’m so proud of my incredible team of chemists who are here everyday pushing to raise the standards by creating awesome products that work and that are safe so that we can fulfill our mission to help our customers live a healthy, happy life.
 We’re thrilled the products’ efficacy and performance have been recognized and backed by the @GoodHousekeeping Seal.” - Founder @JessicaAlba.
 We are proud to announce that four of our lines in our new and improved cleaning collection have earned the Good Housekeeping Seal, which has served as a symbol of trust and reliability for millions of consumers since 1909.
 Read the full article at the link in bio.

 Want safe, organic products for your little bundle of joy?
 What about eco-friendly cleaning supplies that don't do too much harm to the earth?
-Well, so did Jessica Alba and thus, The Honest Company was born.
-The Honest Company hit stores like Costco and Bed, Bath, and Beyond, creating affordable and safe products for everyone.
+Well, so did Jessica Alba and so she created, The Honest Company.
+The Honest Company sells products in places like, Costco and Bed, Bath, and Beyond, allowing all shoppers the opportunity to buy affordable and safe products for their families.

 7. Spanx, founder, owner Sara Blakely

 Sometimes we need to take it upon ourselves to liven up our day with a fun and flattering outfit.
 SPANX Arm Tights are fun to wear and can turn a plain-Jane shirt into a statement piece.
 Needless to say, our fearless founder, Sara, is wooorking those Arm Tights! #armyourwardrobe #style #fashion #spanx #spanxstyle